tobiasstenberg/manjaro_kde_on_macbookproretina/README.md

  `sudo pacman-mirrors -g`

+ ## Installation af mbpfancontrol

+ At this point you might have noticed that your fans are not working properly, so it is time for us to do some configurations to make the Mac hardware run smoothly.
+ First things, do `yay mbpfancontrol` and install the package from the AUR.
+ This package depends on 2 services, coretemp and applesmc.
+In order to make those services run on boot, do `sudo nano /etc/modules` and add coretemp and applesmc in 2 lines.
+Press CTRL+X to save.
+Reboot.

+ The mbpfancontrol package controls the fan and has a config file.
+To view the config file do: `sudo nano /etc/mbpfan.conf`.
+This is the file that we edit to make the fans not run at maximum RPM all day long.
+ Before doing so, you should do: `sensors_detect`.
+This will guide you through getting readings from the sensors in your laptop.
+Just answer yes to all the questions.
+ After doing this, you can type `sensors` to get readings of the temperature in your CPU cores and the RPM of each fan.
+ You can now read different settings from the applesmc module to figure out how your settings should be.
+You should now do a `cat /sys/devices/platform/applesmc.768/fan*_max`.
+Write down this value.
+This is your max_speed in /etc/mbpfan.conf.
+ IMPORTANT: It's not very clear that the min and max speed of /etc/mbpfan.conf have been commented out with #.
+But to put the variables to use uncomment them.
+ You should now be able to get the fans running at decent RPM at least.

+ ## Swapping the opt and cmd key

+We can swap the option and cmd key by typing this:
+ `$ echo 1 | sudo tee /sys/module/hid_apple/parameters/swap_opt_cmd`

+ To make the changes permanent type:
+ `$ echo options hid_apple swap_opt_cmd=1 | sudo tee -a /etc/modprobe.d/hid_apple.conf`

  ## Installation of libraries for lightweight gaming in case you are lucky enough to have an nvidia graphics card

 `sudo pacman -S lib32-libldap lib32-nvidia-utils lib32-nvidia-libgl lib32-alsa-lib